oneeve8/kobble-data/content/The Mysteries of Light.md

 The 5th Mystery of Light
 The Institution of the Eucharist

 When the hour had come, He reclined at the table, and the apostles with Him.
-And He said to them, "I have earnestly desired to eat this Passover with you before I"
+And He said to them, "I have earnestly desired to eat this Passover with you before I suffer; for I say to you, I"
 :::
 ::: slide
 Our Father who art in Heaven,